jumphone/scRef/Reference/scripts/README.md

-Scripts used to generate reference
+# Scripts for preparing reference